Greenbelt Domestic Violence Attorney

 A district attorney will review your case before thinking about dropping the charges and see there is convincing evidence the victim is lying and there is no other evidence linked to you.

-If you are facing domestic violence charges, call (240) 219-8980 for a free consultation with an experienced criminal defense attorney in Greenbelt, Maryland.
+If you are facing domestic violence charges, call (240) 219-8980 for a free consultation with an experienced Greenbelt domestic violence lawyer.

 Over 100 Years of Combined Experience